engr101staff/engr101matlab/_sources/intro_to_matlab/peer-in.rst

   :answer_c: 12Test.m
   :answer_d: $Test.m
   :answer_e: Test$.m
-  :answer_f: _Test.m
   :correct: b
   :feedback_a: Incorrect.
 Remember, a valid .m filename must start with a letter and can contain letters, numbers or underscores.
   :feedback_b: Correct!
 A valid .m filename must start with a letter and can contain letters, numbers or underscores.
   :feedback_c: Incorrect.
 Remember, a valid .m filename must start with a letter and can contain letters, numbers or underscores.
   :feedback_d: Incorrect.
 Remember, a valid .m filename must start with a letter and can contain letters, numbers or underscores.
   :feedback_e: Incorrect.
-Remember, a valid .m filename must start with a letter and can contain letters, numbers or underscores.
-  :feedback_f: Incorrect.
 Remember, a valid .m filename must start with a letter and can contain letters, numbers or underscores.

   Which of the following is a valid name to save the program file in MATLAB?